 It is smart, though, to make sure that you learn a little bit about one particular question type before you take that test.
 Unless you’ve studied for the GMAT before, you probably haven’t seen anything like Data Sufficiency, so review that question type before your first CAT.

-If you take an MGMAT CAT, use this two-part article to analyze your results: Evaluating Your Practice Tests.
+If you take a Manhattan Prep CAT, use this two-part article to analyze your results: Evaluating Your Practice Tests.
 (The link given here is to the first part of the article; you can find the link to the second part at the end of the first part.)

 Week 1: Choose Your Materials or Program

 Next, you need a study plan.
-To start, figure out what materials you’ll use to study.
+To start, figure out what materials you’ll use to study on your own.
 At the least, you will need two things:

 (1) Material that teaches you how to take the test